binyamin/binyam.in/blog.md

 layout: default
 ---

-# Welcome to My Blog
+# Blog
 I write articles on web design and development, and occasionally just ramble.
-I publish articles to [Dev.To](https://dev.to/b3u) and [Hackernoon](https://hackernoon.com/binyamin).
+I publish stuff on [Dev.To](https://dev.to/b3u) and [Hackernoon](https://hackernoon.com/binyamin).

 ---